SuzeShardlow/borro/README.md

 # Borro

-This is the README file for our group project.
+This is the README file for our group project, a MEAN (MongoDB, Express, AngularJS, Node.js) app.